cristovaozr/vez-base/README-en.md

 ## "ulibc" folder

 Contains source-code for a C library that I use in embedded projects.
 I have been having some issues using functions such as `printf()` in previous projects.
 As long as I don't find out how to use these functions they are implemented here.

+## "drivers" folder

+Contais source-code for devices and uses the API defined in "core".
+Therefore all drivers here can be used in any platform.

 This project depends on `newlib` and links against the `newlib-nano` C library for functions that are not defined here.
 There is also some logging functions available in `log.h` and `log.c`.